drufball/yosai/_drafts/tunnel-vision.md

 The door slid open and silver moonlight pooled in the entrance.
 Fumi poked her head in, lit from behind.
 "Hello?"
 She took a step in and peered around.
 She reached to the hook by the doorway that held the lantern.
 And found it missing.
 She turned back into the room, her body tense.

-Moto looked down at the lantern in his hands.
+Moto looked down at the traitorous lantern in his hands.
 Could he leave it on the ground and try to sneak around Fumi?
 Maybe she would think some clerk had forgotten to put it back when they finished.
 But the lantern was still warm.
 Even if he did escape, Fumi would know someone had been in the room recently.

 If Fumi thought an outsider had infiltrated Iga, she would tell the masters.
 Creating an unnecessary security lockdown would be a far more serious transgression than sneaking into the Contract House after hours.
 But only if they found out he was responsible for it.
 Was it worth the risk?